GeoffreyFClark/SymphonySage/README.md

      - You can obtain a discord token from [the discord developer portal.](https://discord.com/developers/applications)<br>
           - Create a Discord App --> Bot sidetab --> configure settings --> click <i>Add Bot</i> --> Copy Discord Token<br>
 5. Add the bot to your server via the discord developer portal.</br>
-    - OAuth2 sidetab --> URL Generator --> Scopes: bot --> Select bot permissions --> URL to add bot to Discord server.<br>
+    - OAuth2 sidetab --> URL Generator --> Scopes: bot --> Select permissions --> URL to add bot to servers.<br>
     - Run Script and enjoy!